haolian9/beckon.nvim/readme.md

 ## status
 * just works
 * the use of ffi may crash nvim
+* feature complete
 * performance can be bad

 ## efforts on efficiency
-* reuse last matched results rather than matching against all candidates
-* load 3*beckon-win-height entries rather than all

-## todo
-* [ ] highlight token
+* incremental matching results
+* load partial results to the buffer
+* merge update events happened in a period
+* minimal lines to add highlights of matched token
+    * yet, nvim_set_decoration_provider is not being used.

 ## sources
 * [x] buffers